queeeety/BreeziSupport/README.md

-# Breezi – Support

-Welcome to the support page for the Breezi app.
+## Welcome to the support page for the Breezi app.

 If you have any questions, feedback or bug reports, feel free to reach out: